It’s no secret Americans love their beer.

 1774 – Robert Smith opens a brewery in Philadelphia.
 It will continue operating under various names, (including the Robert Smith Ale Brewery which was owned for a time by Schmidt’s) for 212 years until closing in 1986.

-1810 – The population of the US is now 7 million.
-There are 132 recognized breweries producing 185,000 barrels of beer annually.
+1810 -The population of the US is now 7 million.
+185,000 barrels of beer annually with the help of 132 recognized breweries.

 1833 – William Lill and Company establish the first commercial brewery in Chicago.
 It produces 600 barrels of ale in its first year of production.